An updated roundup of some of the best photo stitching apps for making panoramas, from free and simple to paid and powerful.

 GIMP.
 GIMP is an open-source and free image editing app.
 It’s surprisingly powerful and is backed by a dedicated and committed development community.
 It’s often seen as a good free alternative to Photoshop.

-If you’re already using Lightroom, you already have a very effective panorama stitcher baked in.
-You don’t get much control over the process, but in many cases, the stitching engine works very effectively with excellent results.
-And there’s a lot of convenience in having it so readily accessible in the place where you’re managing and editing your images.
+If you’re already using Lightroom Classic, you already have a very effective panorama stitcher baked in.
+You don’t get as much control over the process as you do with some of the dedicated apps, but in many cases, the stitching engine works very effectively with excellent results.
+And the developers have been adding features to the panorama stitching feature in recent years to flesh it out more.
+It can work directly with RAW files without converting them to JPG or TIFF, it can use content aware fill to flesh out rough edges, and can process HDR panoramas.
+And there’s a lot of value in the convenience of having it directly accessible in the place where you’re managing and editing your images.

-Lightroom is a paid app for Windows and Mac and has a trial version available.
+Lightroom Classic is a paid app for Windows and Mac and has a trial version available.

 Photoshop is available for Windows and Mac and is a paid app with a free trial.